jdavis/jdavis.github.com/_posts/2014-04-05-vim-tab-madness-buffers-vs-tabs.md

 buffers open across the top.
 There are multiple different [plugins][buf-plugins] for this.

-I was already using [vim-airline][vim-airline], so I just turned on its feature to list buffers across the top.
-To add airline and the buffer list, just add this to your `.vimrc`:
+I was already using [vim-airline][airline], so I just turned on its feature to [list buffers][airline-buffers] across the top.
+To add airline and the buffer list, [install airline][airline-install], and then just add this to your `.vimrc`:

 {% highlight vim %}
-Bundle 'bling/vim-airline'
+" Enable the list of buffers
 let g:airline#extensions#tabline#enabled = 1

+" Show just the filename
+let g:airline#extensions#tabline#fnamemod = ':t'
 {% endhighlight %}

 This is the result: